![]() ![]() |

 ballad.
 It'll be neat to get that on e out there.
 It's a good

 direction for us to go in.
-It's where we need to be."
+It's where we need to be."- DAVE

 BATES OF EDGE OF